 It is also known as the canon of fiscal adequacy.
-According to this principle, the tax system should be able to yield enough revenue for the treasury and the government should have according to the requirement of the country.
-For example, if the government needs more income at time of crisis, the tax should be capable of yielding more income through increase in its rate.
+According to this principle, the tax system should be able to yield enough revenue for the treasury and the government should have no need to resort to deficit financing.
+This is a good principle to follow in a developing economy.